Lat0uf/CYPHER/README.md

 - The mouse parallax on the rain feels cheap rather than satisfying and needs proper tuning
 - The Connection Lost screen buttons blend into the stat cards and don't feel like actual buttons
 - Sound design needs a balancing pass and a few more effects in the right places
-- Matrix rain needs further improvement and polishing
+- Matrix rain needs improvement and polishing
 - Game design pass needed across all difficulties, more playtesting and better pacing
 - General code cleanup and optimization